-The current year discount rate is 3.64 percent, which was not changed from prior year.
+The current year discount rate is 1.93 percent, which is a change from the prior year rate of 3.64 percent.
 For the current valuation, the discount rate was selected from the S&P Municipal Bond 20-year High Grade Rate Index.